 The upshot was a hollowing out of technology capabilities within the IT organization.
 “Many people in IT had evolved into contract managers rather than technology project managers and because of that the quality of the projects was bad and they were expensive — and slow.”
 Major developments would cost tens or even hundreds of millions of dollars and typically take three to five years to complete.
 “Nobody has the patience to wait for three to five years these days,” he says.

 Chan introduced a move to agile delivery, despite cynicism from some colleagues that the approach would not scale.
 He launched Hive, an internal start-up environment populated by developers, UX designers, geospatial data analytics experts drawn from gaming companies, the likes of Apple and elsewhere.
 And he brought in a co-sourcing model.

 “We realised that we didn’t have the numbers to do large projects, so what we did was work with a partner as a group.
 If a project requires 40 people, we will put 20 of our team in and the vendor will match that, with developers pairing up in programming teams.
 When the project finishes we pull our guys out and the vendor continues.”

-There are good reasons for Chan’s strategy: the Hive team (which has grown to over 400) is always keen to tackle new digital challenges.
-Secondly, by knowing the project first hand (and have access to the source code) the Hive team can intervene at any point.
+There are good reasons for Chan’s strategy.
+The Hive team (which has grown to over 300) is always keen to tackle new digital challenges.
+Also, by knowing the project first hand (and have access to the source code) the Hive team can intervene at any point.
 Lastly, and in Chan’s view most importantly, both sides learn from each other.
 “Our people will gain new industry skills from the vendor and at the same time we can show them how government basically works.
-The reality is that none of us have all the wisdom in the world.
+The reality is that none of us has all the wisdom in the world.
 So the partnerships with technology companies big and small, the partnerships with research institutions and universities are critical.
 It’s the ecosystem that allows us to make this happen.”

 Three pillars for a digital city